rafaelbatistamarcilio/js-spa/README.md

 <h2><b>Loop a component to show some data </b></h2>

-<p> If you take a look at BaseComponent you will see that all components that extends BaseComponent need to pass the template name for the BaseComponent constructor.
-That occurs because the template are loaded via HTTP request. </p>

-<p> Components made to be iterated in a loop can't have your template loaded via http because that demands too much time. </p>

-<p> So what you need to do is not extends BaseComponent and declare the component template via HTML string like in the next example: </p>
+<p> To make easier declare properties on loop template, do not extends BaseComponent and declare the component template via HTML string like in the next example:</p>

 ```javascript
 //loop-item.component.js